If your family member died due to the negligence of someone else, you are probably wondering how to file a wrongful death lawsuit in Alabama.

 The exception is if a minor dies.
 In this scenario, a parent can file the wrongful death claim.

-Sometimes the personal representative of the decedent’s estate is a close family member and other times the personal representative is not related to the decedent.
+Sometimes the personal representative of the decedent’s estate is a close family member.
+Other times, the personal representative is not related to the decedent.

 The Decedent Died with a Will